videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 ### `2.
 Rendering Video`

 The status of the `webcam` and `mic` is now displayed.
-If the webcam is turned `on`, we will require the participant's `webcamStream` which we will obtain from the `useParticipant` hook, in order to display the participant's video.
+Now whenever a participant's webcam is turned `on`, to display their video, you will require their  `webcamStream` which can be obtained from the `useParticipant` hook.

-**`Step 1:`** Let's get the `webcamStream` and define a `<video>` tag which will render the video of the participant.
-We will use the `useRef` to create a reference to this video tag.
+**`Step 1:`** Obtain the `webcamStream` and define a `<video>` tag which will render the video of the participant.
+You need to use the `useRef` hook to create a reference to this video tag.

 ```js
 import { useRef } from "react";